digitallawyer/openlegaldictionary/_definitions/heptarchy.md

 title: Heptarchy
 permalink: "/definitions/heptarchy.html"
 body: A government exercised by seven persons, or a natlon divided into seven governments.
-  In the year 560, seven dlfferent monarchies had been formed ln England by the German tribes, namely, that of Kent by the Jutes; those of Sussex, wes-sex, and Essex by the Saxons; and those of East Anglia, Bernlcia, and Deira by the An-gles.
+  In the year 560, seven dlfferent monarchies had been formed in England by the German tribes, namely, that of Kent by the Jutes; those of Sussex, wes-sex, and Essex by the Saxons; and those of East Anglia, Bernlcia, and Deira by the An-gles.
 To these were added, about the year 586, an eighth, called the “Kingdom of Mer-cla,” also